 - It must be noted that Twilight Sparkle doesn't actually like being called a "Princess"; she seems to find the whole ordeal quite embarrassing.

-- Interestingly, "the daughter of a king/queen" is something "Princess" is never used to mean in the MLP franchise (except in Tales, which is so Slice of Life it would change little if the characters were humans living in your town.)
+- Interestingly, "the daughter of a king/queen" is something "Princess", for the longest time, never used to mean in the MLP franchise (except in Tales, which is so Slice of Life it would change little if the characters were humans living in your town.)
 In FIM the 'princesses' are alicorn goddesses (Lowercase-g Mt.
 Olympus level, mind you, rather than total omnipotence.) and we've even heard "As Celestia is my witness…" and the like more than once.
 In My Little Pony G3, in "The Princess Promenade," Wysteria became a 'princess' by finding a magic flower that is the symbol of office.
 This makes her ruler whether she wants to be or not.
 However, she eventually coronates everyone so her friends can be her equals again.
 In "The Runaway Rainbow," G3 Rarity was the "princess" of a ceremony similar to a party or dance's 'king' or 'queen;' she didn't rule anything but did have an important role in bringing the first rainbow of the year (without which the world loses all color.)
 G1 has "The Quest of the Princess Ponies," where princesses with 'crowns' that look more like party hats form a whole society.
 Their magic wands are stolen by the villain of the week, causing all magic to go haywire.
 My Little Pony Tales has the exception, where in "Princess Problems," a Happily Adopted main cast member is suspected to be the long-lost daughter of a king and queen and doesn't want to leave her family.

 - In the comics, the mirror counterpart to Trixie (an egocentric stage magician) is an alicorn princess of mirror Equestria.
 And apparently a literal paragon of humility.
 As mirror Equestria is ruled by Good King Sombra (whose canon counterpart was a sadistic tyrant), Princess Trixie might be declining her rule voluntarily.
 It's possible she runs a soup kitchen for the destitute somewhere.